 At the Bristol Back Pain Clinic, one of the range of techniques used by our highly skilled osteopaths is cranial osteopathy, but as not everyone knows what this is, please see below for a brief overview.
-We hope this answers any questions you may have about cranial osteopathy, but if you need any more information or are interested in trying cranial osteopathy, give us a call on 0117 972 3518.
+We hope this answers any questions you may have about cranial osteopathy at our Bath Road clinic, but if you need any more information or are interested in trying cranial osteopathy at the Paintworks, give us a call on 0117 972 3518.
+For information on how we are working to ensure our clinics are a safe environment for both patients and practitioners during the Covid-19 pandemic, click here.

 What is cranial osteopathy?

 Cranial osteopathy is a specialised treatment technique that requires additional training.
-Treatments is hands on, gentle and deeply relaxing, and focuses on resolving tension patterns and area of stress throughout the body.
-Cranial techniques are safe, gentle, and non-manipulative which is why they are often used when treating young children and newborn infants.
+Treatment is hands on, gentle and deeply relaxing, and focuses on resolving tension patterns and areas of stress throughout the body.
+Cranial techniques are safe, gentle, and non-manipulative which is why they are often used when treating children.

 What does it feel like?